gbayer-1/AZMLND_Capstone_Project/README.md

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+This project consists of two jupyter notebooks `automl.ipynb` and `hyperprameter_training.ipynb`, one python file `train.py` containing function to clean and read in the data, as well as the training algorithm for the model to be used in the HyperDrive experiment and the folder `data\` containing the dataset in .csv format.
+In order to run both notebooks, the whole project folder, including the subfolder data has to be uploaded into the Azure Machine Learning Studio Notebook section.

+*TODO*: Make screenshot of the upload

 ## Dataset